modeneis/tweetaspike/README.md

 #### Build

-To build the application and resolve dependencies, run command: **npm install**
+To build the application and resolve dependencies, run command **npm install** from the application root folder.

 #### Config